 DEFINE TABLE statement

-The DEFINE TABLE statement allows you to declare your table by name, enabling you to apply strict controls to a table's schema by making it SCHEMAFULL, create a foreign table view, and set permissions specifying what operations can be performed on the field.
+The DEFINE TABLE statement allows you to declare your table by name, enabling you to apply strict controls to a table’s schema by making it SCHEMAFULL, create a foreign table view, and set permissions specifying what operations can be performed on the table.

 Requirements